ABOUT THE HAMLET OF

 Sunday Baker Rouillac

-Verdille boasts a hairdresser (Marot), a Tabac and a cognac-producer (Landreau) - in addition to the food shops listed below.
-As well as the obvious shops, there are good-quality food producers scattered around the countryside, notably at Le Mortier near Anville.
-There are a huge number of cognac/pineau producers within a few kilometres, as the maroon roadside signs testify - with four in Sonneville alone.
+Verdille boasts a Post Office (Mon - Fri, afternoons) a hairdresser (Marot), and a cognac-producer (Landreau) - in addition to the baker and a butcher listed below.
+As well as the obvious shops, there are good-qualityy food producers scattered around the countryside, notably at Le Mortier near Anville.
+There are a huge number of cognac-pineau producers within a few kilometres, as the roadside signs testify - with four in Sonneville alone.
 I can recommend Laval-Aubinaud at Mons (in the Aigre direction).

 Aigre is a good place to visit for shops (shut Monday) and the PMU bar.
-Otherwise, the Intermarché or Champion at Jarnac, and SuperU or Netto at Rouillac can supply your everyday needs, including petrol.
+Otherwise, the Intermarché at Jarnac, and SuperU at Rouillac can supply your everyday needs, including petrol.

-Butcher's Boucherie-Charcuterie Gérard Georget is excellent and, like all the shops, opens on Sunday morning.
+Butcher's Boucherie-Charcuterie Gérard Georget at Verdille is excellent and, like the baker, opens on Sunday morning.
 You may see their van call at the villages.
-You'll find them at the Aigre market on Thursday mornings.
+You'll also find them at the Aigre market on Thursday mornings.
 Closed: Mon and Sun pm.

 T: 05 45 21 00 30